0 0

 PASI PARUPPU PAYASAM:

-1. In a pressure cooker, dry roast the dal for few minutes over controlled flame. do not let it burn or dark brown as it may cause bitter taste.
-Lentils, due to their high protein content, absorb burnt flavour more quickly. add moong dal and cook for 2 whistles.
+1. In a pressure cooker, dry roast the dal for a few minutes over a controlled flame.
+Do not let it burn or turn dark brown, as it may cause a bitter taste.
+Lentils, due to their high protein content, absorb burnt flavour more quickly.
+Add moong dal and cook for 2 whistles.
 You can also use white sago pearls (Javvarisi or sabudana) that have been soaked in water for around 45 mins to 1 hour.

 2. In another pot, add jaggery and water and bring it to a good boil.
 Strain this mixture and set it aside.
 Do not add more water to this jaggery.
 Just add it to a point where the jaggery just sits inside the water.

-3. Next, take a wide chatty, add 1 teaspoon ghee, and pour this to cooked moong dal inside. give a quick stir. then add the jaggery syrup to this mixture. add the sago pearls at this stage.
+3. Next, take a wide spatula, add 1 teaspoon ghee, and pour this into the cooked moong dal inside.
+Give a quick stir.
+Then add the jaggery syrup to this mixture.
+Add the sago pearls at this stage.
 A well-soaked sago pearl needs only 5 mins or less to cook.

 4. Once it comes to a good boil, add the freshly extracted thick coconut milk.
 Add the dry fruits that have been roasted with ghee. preferably cashews, pistachios, and raisins.
 Adding a pinch of saffron diluted with 1 tablespoon of warm milk also enhances the flavour of the paysam.
 Add cardamom powder at last to retain the flavour.